CDs - Which are the best?

-Take advantage of the best nationally available deals on 12-month CDs.
-All of the banks in our new survey pay more than four times the national average on these popular certificates of deposit.
+Take advantage of the best local and nationally available deals on 12-month CDs.
+All of the banks in our new rankings pay more than four times the national average on these popular certificates of deposit.

 7 mistakes to avoid when investing in CDs

 CD investment mistakes can cost you money and time.
 But these losses aren't inevitable if you know what to look for.

 Lousy CD rates will squeeze savers again in 2014